 What is a gap year, exactly?
-We know “gap year” is a loaded term that calls to mind lots of different definitions, questions.
-So we’re here to bust the myths--helping you sort fact from fiction so that you can decide if a gap year is the right choice for you, too.
+We know “gap year” can be a loaded term that calls to mind many different definitions and questions.
+Taking a gap year–whether it’s between high school and college, during your undergraduate years, or after college–is a growing trend.
+So, we’re here to bust the myths, sorting fact from fiction so that you can make an informed decision on whether or not a gap year is the right choice for you.

-A gap year spent serving with AmeriCorps or other organizations allows applicants the opportunity to gain skills that admissions representatives value in their students.
+Although it seems like talking a gap year will set you behind your journey, a gap year spent serving with AmeriCorps or other organizations actually allows applicants the opportunity to gain skills that hiring managers and school admissions representatives value in their students.

 In fact, many colleges encourage their students to take a gap year.
 Tufts University’s 1 + 4 Bridge Year Service Learning program, for example, allows Fellows the opportunity to spend a year away from desks and school books, gaining invaluable experience through community service.
 Not only does this allow students the opportunity to gain real-world experience, they have the opportunity to explore their personal and professional passions--which will set the student up for success and allow them to focus their undergraduate work when they return to Tufts.